dassus98/banking_churn/README.md

    - Scaled numeric features using `StandardScaler`.

 2. **Models Used**:
+   - Each modelling technique was explored as both a raw Base model and a tuned Final model.
    - **Decision Tree**:
-     - Baseline model with an accuracy of XX%.
+     - Baseline model with a validation accuracy of 79.1%.
    - **Random Forest**:
-     - Achieved XX% accuracy and a feature importance analysis.
+     - Baseline model with a validation accuracy of 85.4%.
    - **Neural Network**:
-     - Deep learning model achieving XX% accuracy after hyperparameter tuning.
+     - Baseline model with a validation accuracy of 86.5%.

 3. **Evaluation Metrics**:
    - Accuracy